 Getting to Lake Mead

-A number of guided tours to Lake Mead are available from Las Vegas and the most popular includes a scenic cruise on the lake’s tranquil waters as well as a tour of the impressive Hoover Dam.
+- A number of guided tours to Lake Mead are available from Las Vegas and the most popular includes a scenic cruise on the lake’s tranquil waters as well as a tour of the impressive Hoover Dam.
+See trip reviews & prices.

 Northeast of Las Vegas is the oldest Nevada State park.
 The Valley of Fire State Park is only 6 miles (10 km) from Lake Mead and offers wonderful opportunities for photographers, hikers, and nature lovers.
 Visitors can explore historic site where the Basket Maker people and the Anasazi Pueblo farmers once visited.
 Rock art from prehistoric people is viewable in some areas of the state park.
 There are also trails and picnic areas.
 The area gets its name from the fiery red sandstone, though there are many interesting rock formations.
 The Visitors Center houses interpretive displays.